Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 No one would fault you for thinking reverb plug-ins are tough to learn: they have idiosyncratic controls that are often different between manufacturers.
-Some are convolution based, requiring impulse responses to simulate a real or sampled space; others, like the Exponential Audio reverbs, are algorithmic, summoning space through math.
+Some are convolution-based reverbs, requiring impulse responses to simulate a real or sampled space.
+Others, like the Exponential Audio reverbs, are algorithmic, simulating space through math.

 If a reverb is a recreation of an old hardware unit, it can bring its own set of quirky controls.
 Conversely, a reverb might be trying to do something new altogether, and wind up boasting parameters with inscrutable names like “shimmer” or “warp.”